deschi0000/C5/Tamagotchi/README.md

 ## How to use

-Just grab the whole thing and run the tamagotchi_app.py file.
+The tamagotchi_app.exe file in the dist folder should do the trick.
+If not, feel free to grab the files and try it on your own!

 ## FAQ